 - After Savage's defeat, the Legends are tasked with correcting the future from being changed by rogue time travelers.

 - Shapes and Symbols Tropes: Each of them have their own character sigil.

 - Sleeves Are for Wimps: White Canary's, Hawkman's, and Steel's costumes are sleeveless.

 - The Smart Guy: Half of them can fill the role if needed be, depending on specialization.

-- Professor Stein, Jax, and Ray are the go-to guys when it comes to technology.
+- Professor Stein, Jax, Ray, and Zari are the go-to guys when it comes to technology.

 - Rip Hunter, Hawkman, and later Nate are the go-to guys when it comes to history (future knowledge for Rip, past knowledge for both Carter and Nate).
 Rip and Carter were also the experts on Vandal Savage.

-- Captain Cold was the go-to guy when it came to pragmatism and street-smarts.
+- Captain Cold was the go-to guy when it came to being The Strategist and street-smarts.